 Away from running her House and teaching, Olivia enjoys taking part in cross-country running and the Duke of Edinburgh Award scheme Gold expeditions.

 As Olivia says, "We are very much an international and multi-cultural House, with almost half of the girls coming from countries such as Russia, Indonesia, Germany and China.
 Many of the girls spend their weekends in school, and so feel that Melvill is very much their ‘home from home’.
 The atmosphere in House is described by the girls as being ‘friendly, fun and sociable’, and everyone in the different year groups enjoys spending time together."

-Olivia is supported in her work by an experienced team of Tutors at Melvill, in addition to a House Matron who helps with the day-to-day domestic management of the House.
+Olivia is supported in her work by an experienced team of Tutors at Melvill, in addition to a House Matron who helps with the day to day domestic management of the House.
 The House also has its own representative from the Haileybury Parents' Association.
-To find out more about the team of Tutors at Melvill, life in House, and about the House HPA representative, please click on the links below:
+To find out more about the team of Tutors at Melvill, life in House, and the HPA representative, please click on the links below:

 Congratulations to Izzy who has been selected for the East Regional Performance Academy!

 Well done to Eva on gaining a Distinction in Grade 5 Music Theory!

 @MelvillHouseUK 01 Jul